JohnTerragnoli/ECE382_Lab07/README.md

 **Specific Pins**
 As for the specific pins, I will use the empty ones available on port 1, namely 4,5,and 6.
 If for some reason this proves problematic, then I will change them later.
+Anything more specific can be referenced in the [MSP430 Family User Guide](http://www.ece382.com/datasheets/msp430_msp430x2xx_family_users_guide.pdf)  I do no anticipate this being too difficult.